luzi82/AIND-Isolation/heuristic_analysis.md

 ![](img/sample_game.png)

-We first do breadth first search to find number of move required to go to each cell, in empty board.
+We first do breadth first search to find the number of move required to go to each cell, in empty board.

 Since the calculation is based on empty board, the result can be cached to save CPU.